PaddlePaddle/PaddleHelix/apps/protein_folding/helixfold/README_train.md

 - nccl: 2.12.12

 ## Installation

-We provide a PaddlePaddle `dev` package and a script `setup_env` that setups a `conda` environment and installs all dependencies.
-Within the directory of `helixfold`, run:
+PaddlePaddle `dev` package is required to run HelixFold.
+Script `setup_env` is used to setup the `conda` environment, installing all dependencies.
+Locate to the directory of `helixfold` and run:
 ```bash
 wget https://baidu-nlp.bj.bcebos.com/PaddleHelix/HelixFold/paddlepaddle_gpu-0.0.0-cp37-cp37m-linux_x86_64.whl
 sh setup_env
 conda activate helixfold # activate the conda environment
 ```

-## Download Demo Dataset & Tools
+## Download Demo Dataset and Evaluation Tools

-We provide a subset of our full training dataset as a demo.
-Within the directory of `helixfold`, run:
+In order to facilitate the users to get start quickly, a demo dataset is provided to test the training pipeline.
+Locate to the directory of `helixfold` and run:
 ```bash
 wget https://baidu-nlp.bj.bcebos.com/PaddleHelix/HelixFold/data.tar.gz
 tar -zxvf data.tar.gz
 ```

-Before running the training script, you also need to download `lddt` and `tm-score` for scoring metrics.
+To evaluate the accuracy of the trained model, evaluation tools `lddt` and `tm-score` are required for evaluation.
 ```bash
 wget https://baidu-nlp.bj.bcebos.com/PaddleHelix/HelixFold/lddt
 wget https://baidu-nlp.bj.bcebos.com/PaddleHelix/HelixFold/tm_score